meltyourface/blank/posts/Divine-providence-and-authority/Vejurian-Seal-Divine-Guidance-Protection-Talisman/index.md

 ---
 The Talisman of Divine Providence and Authority: Vejurian Seal

-Intention: To imbue the user with confidence, protection, and guidance from Divine sources while navigating through important decisions and manifesting their true purpose.
+**Intention**: To imbue the user with confidence, protection, and guidance from Divine sources while navigating through important decisions and manifesting their true purpose.

-Design: The Vejurian Seal is a circular talisman, crafted from a silver and gold alloy. **It features the following sacred symbols and numerology**:
+**Design**: The Vejurian Seal is a circular talisman, crafted from a silver and gold alloy. **It features the following sacred symbols and numerology**:

 1. In the center lies the All-Seeing Eye, representing Divine Providence and surveillance.
 2. Surrounding the Eye are the four Elemental triangles, corresponding to Fire, Water, Earth, and Air.